Dispute Resolution Service

 To help your case progress as efficiently as possible, we strongly recommend reading the supporting documents and following the guidance below.
 The DRS Policy includes a full breakdown of all the timescales involved.

-Complaint Submission – Once an initial complaint has been submitted to the DRS team, they will review and validate it within three working days.
+Complaint Submission – Once an initial complaint has been submitted to WIPO, your case manager will review and validate it within three working days.
 Once validated, the Respondent has 15 working days to respond to the complaint.
-The Complainant can also reply to this response within five working days of receiving the response from us.
+The Complainant can also reply to this response within five working days of receiving the response from WIPO.
 This reply is to address any new points raised in the Complainant’s response.

-Mediation – After the complaint, response and reply have been received, mediation can begin.
+Mediation – After the complaint, response and reply have been received, mediation can begin with Nominet.
 This takes approximately 10 working days to complete, however this is flexible.
 If appointing an Expert, any invoice will need to be paid within 10 working days of its creation.

 Decision – An Expert will submit their decision within 15 working days of being appointed.
 Once the decision has been received, there’s a 10 working day appeal notice period, during which the losing party can submit an appeal request.